archaeothommy/ASTR/.github/CONTRIBUTING.md

 # Contributing to ASTR

-This outlines how to propose a change to ASTR.
+This guide outlines how to propose a change to ASTR.

 ## Fixing typos